Tutorial Hyperledger Fabric SDK Go: How to build your first app?

 The process take a while (depending on your network connection).
 During this process, a virtual network has been built and some tests have been made in order to check if your system is ready.
 Now we can work with our first application.

 Note: there is more output but it’s irrelevant to put it here.
-The only things you need to care about is the line
+The only things you need to care about is the line fabsdkgo_integration-tests_1 exited with code 0

 .
-If you havefabsdkgo_integration-tests_1 exited with code 1
+If you have fabsdkgo_integration-tests_1 exited with code 1

 then you have a problem.
 Scroll up in the messages above to find the error.